 - 1 container of your favorite salsa 14-16 oz

 - 1 cup low sodium chicken broth

-- salt, pepper and garlic powder to taste
+- salt pepper and garlic powder to taste

-- Taco shells and toppings
+- Taco shells or tortillas

 - Season chicken breasts well with salt, pepper and garlic powder on both sides and place in the bottom of a crock pot.

 - Pour salsa and chicken broth over chicken.

 - Cover and cook on high for 3-4 hours or low for 4-5 hours.